-Marmoleum is build up in 3 layers as illustrated in figure 1.
-These three layers form one homogeneous product by the cross linking bondings formed during the oxidative curing process :
+Marmoleum Decibel is build up in 4 layers as illustrated in figure 1.
+The three Marmoleum layers form one homogeneous product by the cross linking bondings formed during the oxidative curing process.
+The polyolefin foam is laminated under the Marmoleum :